 All money raised through book sales, merchandise sales, and such things as local grocery donation programs and individual charitable donations are used to fund various needs of the library.

-In the past, funds have been distributed to purchase an overhead book scanner (right), large-format printers, and water bottle filter systems.
+In the past, funds have been distributed to purchase such things as an overhead book scanner, large-format printers, and water bottle filter systems.
 If you have a suggestion for equipment for the library, email us at firstname.lastname@example.org.

-Each year the FMTL sets aside $1,500 to fund travel grants for non-local researchers and scholars who wish to conduct research in the Archives.
-The grants, used for travel, food, and lodging, are for up to $750 and are awarded each March for travel in that calendar year.
+Each year the FMTL sets aside up to $2,500 to fund travel grants for non-local researchers and scholars who wish to conduct research in the University Archives and Copper Country Historical Collections.
+The grants, typically used for travel, food, and lodging and sometimes reproductions, are for up to $750 and are awarded each Spring for travel in that calendar year.

 Recent recipients have included:

-For further information and application instructions, see Travel Grants on the LIbrary’s website.
+- Dr. For further information, previous recipients, and application instructions, see Travel Grants on the Library’s website.

 University Archives summer intern

-Since 2015, FMTL has set aside $5000 per year to support a graduate student intern in the University Archives each summer.
+Since 2015, FMTL has set aside a stipendiary amount to support a graduate student intern in the University Archives each summer.
 The applicants are typically completing graduate coursework in a Library and Information Science program at other universities and use this 3-moth placement to give them real-world archival experience.
 Often they are given a new collection to fully catalog and/or preserve, depending on their skills and the needs of the Archives in any given year.

-Se the recent article by Lindsay Hiltunen, University Archivist, in the FTML Views newsletter for fall 2017.
+See the article by Lindsay Hiltunen, University Archivist, in the FTML Views newsletter for fall 2017.

 Art in the Library

 Over the course of nearly a decade, FMTL dedicated a portion of its annual proceeds to purchase art for the library, usually from local and regional artists.
-We are currently working on a comprehensive catalog of the art in the library which should be up in early 2018.
+We are currently working on a comprehensive catalog of the art in the library.